daltonmatos/kk2-firmware/Readme.txt

 - Stand-alone (servo) gimbal controller mode.
 Read the instructions below.
 - Adjustable stick 'dead zone' for the aileron, elevator and yaw input channels.
 Read the instructions below.
 - Flight timer (displayed on the SAFE screen) runs while armed and throttle is above idle.
-- The 'Version Info' screen is accessible from the main menu and is not displayed during start-up.
+- The Version Info screen is accessible from the main menu and is not displayed during start-up.
 The selected RX mode is displayed here as well.
 - Button and arming beeps can be turned off individually.
 - Adjustable LCD contrast.
 - Battery voltage is logged and displayed on the SAFE screen.